 Bottom position of the RDL vs. SLDL.
 Notice the distance from the bar to the hip joint.

 This is a topic that’s difficult to generalize, as the amount of knee flexion is dependent on individual body proportions.

-You can see in the above picture that my SLDL set-up involves a very similar amount of knee flexion to my RDL bottom position, something that I cannot change due to my anatomy.
+You can see in the above picture that my SLDL set-up involves a very similar amount of knee flexion to my RDL bottom position, something that I’ll simply never be able to change due to my anatomy.

-However, the RDL does allow for “softer” knees compared to the SLDL.
+However, the RDL generally allows for “softer” knees compared to the SLDL.